ocamllabs/icfp2016-blog/CUFP/baby-steps-to-unikernels-in-pr.md

 abstract: Saturday 24th 1640-1705 PM (CUFP 2016)
 ---

-Started by explaining unikernels, and in particular how they are using MirageOS in production at their startup.
+[Sean Grove](https://twitter.com/sgrove) started by explaining unikernels, and in particular how they are using MirageOS in production at their startup.

 Why unikernels for industry?
 * Resource usage